Milliman-PRM/spark-swarm-tools/README.md

 For now, at least the `prm.spark.swarm` module in the [PRM/analytics-pipeline repository](https://indy-github.milliman.com/PRM/analytics-pipeline) is likely also necessary tooling (that is not provided here).

+## Releases

+Changes to this repo will be reviewed and signed off on in accordance with the [PRM Infrastructure and Security QRM Policies.](https://indy-github.milliman.com/PRM/PRM-HQ/blob/master/10_policies/PRM_Analytics_QRM_Policy.md#infrastructuresecurity)

 ## Deployment

 This repository will have continuous deployment; a dedicated Jenkins job will checkout and execute this repository periodically.